TCCSCA (Taiwan)

 Taiwan Proposes Draft List of 269 PFAS with Management Measures

-Taiwan has proposed listing 269 PFAS as concerned chemical substances, introducing a 0.1% concentration threshold for reporting, labeling, and approval requirements.
-This move signals a significant expansion of PFAS oversight in the region, requiring manufacturers and importers to audit supply chains and prepare for enhanced compliance and transparency obligations.
+Taiwan has proposed classifying 269 PFAS as concerned chemical substances, introducing a 0.1 percent concentration threshold for reporting, labeling, and approval requirements.
+This expansion of regional PFAS oversight necessitates immediate supply chain audits to manage new compliance risks and transparency obligations ahead of the proposed two-year grace period.

 cha.gov.twTaiwanTaiwan